+The Covid-19 pandemic has forced us to work differently, and everyone's safety is at the heart of what we do.
 We will meet the requirements for social distancing on our campuses in the new academic year, and to achieve this; we are teaching our courses using blended learning.

-There are three main components to blended learning; online learning materials, streamed online content (e.g. lectures) and scheduled face to face learning.
+There are three main components to blended learning; online learning materials, streamed online content (e.g. lectures) and scheduled face-to-face learning.
 Only the scheduled face-to-face sessions appear on the timetable (online and on-campus), so the number of hours in your personal timetable will appear to be fewer than usual.

 All large group lectures will be recorded and released online through Canvas for you to access at a time that works best for you.
 These recorded materials will be accessed through Canvas, which is the University's Virtual Learning Environment (VLE), and not appear in your timetable.

-Face to face learning, which includes online and on-campus activities, will be included in your timetable.
+Face-to-face learning, which includes online and on-campus activities, will be included in your timetable.
 This may consist of online seminars, on-campus practical classes and group discussions.

 While large group lectures will not be formally timetabled, each module will have scheduled learning activities so that you will progress through your studies on a week-to-week basis.